-∙ Trained a specific beach garbage such as discarded cans with an AI module.
+Trained a designated beach garbage such as discarded cans with an AI module.

-∙ Taught the webcam attached to the RC car using a joystick to move freely in a specific space and discover the garbage learned through it.
+Taught the webcam attached to the RC car using a joystick to move freely in a specific space and discover the garbage learned through it.

-∙ Created 3D modeling of the parts to collect beach trash, produced them in 3D printing, and attached them to the RC car.
+Created 3D modeling of the parts to collect beach trash, produced them in 3D printing, and attached them to the RC car.

-∙ Operated the embedded system to collect and dispose the garbage in a designated area when the RC car moves in a specific space.
+Operated the embedded system to collect and dispose of the garbage in a designated area when the RC car moves in a specific space.

 AWARD